 - In another large bowl, combine hash browns and meat mixture.
 Mix until combined.
 Place 1/4 cup of hash brown and meat mixture into baking cups.
 Baking cups should be filled to almost the top.
 Do not overfill.

 - Place almost 1/4 cup of egg mixture into the baking cup.
 The egg mixture should almost reach the top of the baking cup.

 - Sprinkle some cheese on top of each muffin cup.

-- Place muffins in the oven for 12-14 minutes until the top starts to brown.
-A toothpick inserted in center of cup should come out clean.
+- Place the hash brown sausage muffins in the oven for 12-14 minutes until the top starts to brown.
+A toothpick inserted in the center of the cup should come out clean.

 Originally posted on September 29, 2014.
 Updated with new pictures and information.